Historic Balloon to Become Museum Exhibit in Michigan (Part 1 of 2)

 Some of these balloons were retrieved by the FBI.
 They were 33 feet in diameter, carried 33-pound bombs, and had a volume of 19,000 cubic feet.
 “In one way, the Japanese had assumed correctly that Americans are gossipy and so they would get news about the bombs hitting their intended target, but what they had not realized was that the American government planned very efficient censorship efforts, and except for a couple of brief reports, there wasn’t any mention in the US or Canadian press,” said Unsworth.
 This (mis)led the Japanese to believe that their balloon bombs had missed their mark, and they abandoned the operation in April 1945.

-While project FU-GO failed as an effective intercontinental bombing system, it reignited a passion for hot-air ballooning in Donald Louis Piccard (born 1926), who came to be known as the father of modern hot-air ballooning in the United States.
+While project FU-GO failed as an effective intercontinental bombing system, it reignited a passion for the sport of ballooning in Donald Louis Piccard (born 1926), who revived interest in ballooning in the United States.
 Piccard was a navy balloon and airship rigger in World War II, stationed at Lakehurst, New Jersey.
 Born in the family of the world’s most famous balloonists, the son of Jean and Jeannette Piccard, he had first flown in a balloon in 1933, when he was enlisted as “crew” by his mother, who was getting her balloon pilot’s license!
 In 1937, his parents made a historic balloon flight to 57,579 feet into the stratosphere and his mother became the first woman to fly to the edge of space.

 At the Naval Air Station, Piccard oversaw the recovered FU-GOs.
 “The FU-GO balloons were probably one of the most efficient and most hazardous weapons that have been developed,” said Piccard in a phone interview.
 “But the Japanese knew they had poor quality fuses, and so they used two.
 If one fails, you have the other.
 And those that got here, were the ones that failed.
 Had they used three fuses, more balloons would have gotten here,” he said.